A miniaturised account of Hitler's Occult Wars

 12. Amazon Miniatures

-Aside from the mandatory German zombies, Amazon's Domin-X range is made up of WW2 themed pulp style female miniatures with some dominatrix influences mixed in, no doubt inspired by the infamous "Ilsa, she-wolves of the SS" nazi-sploitation movie (which I have never seen, honestly).
+Amazon's Domin-X range is made up of WW2 themed pulp style female miniatures with some dominiatrix influences mixed in, no doubt inspired by the infamous "Ilsa, she-wolves of the SS" nazi-sploitation movie (which I have never seen, honestly).
 Not all of them are done in equally good taste, but there are some useful figures in there for those of us not into nazi-bondage.

 13. Rattrap Productions

 From the company that makes the pulp game ".45 Adventure: Crimefighting Action in the Pulp Era", a tabletop miniatures game of two-fisted action set during the era of the pulp magazines.
 Amazing War Stories is the second supplement for the .45 Adventure game system.
 It will include many new archetypes and skills as well as more than 10 new scenarios.
-The figures are 25/28mm and will fit in with other manufacturer's figures in this scale.
+The figures are 25/28mm and will (allegedly) fit in with other manufacturer's figures in this scale.
 Both figures were sculpted by Aaron Brown.
+The first is Sgt.
+Steve Grant whose left hand was replaced by an experimental, metal prosthetic hand.
 The second figure is Field Marshall Dietrich Kluge, who heads up the SS Special Projects Division.
 The left side of Kluge's face suffered extensive scarring when a project he was overseeing exploded on the Eastern Front.
 He wears a partial mask to hide the damage.

 Another "proper" WW2 manufacturer expands into the Weird, with a N.E.W.
 War range.
 First release are these SS Night Hunters, using vampir rifle technlogy.
-Just remember, VFM are BIG 30mm+ figures.
+Just remember, VFM are BIG 28mm figures.